 The Company is exposed to fluctuations in foreign currencies as a significant portion of its consolidated net sales, costs, assets and liabilities, are denominated in currencies other than the U.S. dollar.
-The Company's international operations generated approximately 69%, 70% and 73% of its consolidated net sales in the years ended 2020, 2019 and 2018.
+The Company's international operations generated approximately 63%, 62% and 64% of its consolidated net sales in the years ended 2021, 2020 and 2019.
 Volatility in exchange rates may increase the costs of its products, impair the purchasing power of its customers in different markets, result in significant competitive benefit to certain of its competitors who incur a material part of their costs in other currencies than it does, and increase its hedging costs and limit its ability to hedge exchange rate exposure.
 In its consolidated financial statements, the Company translates local currency financial results into U.S. dollars based on average exchange rates prevailing during a reporting period.
-During times of a strengthening U.S. dollar, its reported international revenue and earnings will be reduced because the local currency will translate into fewer U.S. dollars.
+During times of a strengthening U.S. dollar.
 Conversely, a weakening U.S. dollar will effectively increase the dollar-equivalent of the Company's expenses and liabilities denominated in foreign currencies.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Market Risk" and "Quantitative and Qualitative Disclosure about Market Risk" in this Annual Report.
 Although the Company may use financial instruments such as foreign currency forwards from time to time to reduce its exposure to currency exchange rate fluctuations in some cases, it may not elect or have the ability to implement hedges or, if it does implement them, there can be no assurance that such agreements will achieve the desired effect.

-For the year-ended December 31, 2020, a 0.10 movement in the average euro rate would have reduced net income by \$9 million.
+For the year-ended December 31, 2021, a 0.10 movement in the average euro rate would have reduced net income by \$7 million.

-The vote by the United Kingdom to leave the European Union could adversely affect the Company.
+The vote by the U.K. to leave the European Union could adversely affect the Company.

-The United Kingdom ("U.K.") has ceased to be a member of the European Union ("E.U.") on January 31, 2020, and the applicable transition period ended on December 31, 2020 (such departure commonly referred to as "Brexit").
-The U.K. is also no longer part of the European Economic Area (the "EEA").
+The U.K. has ceased to be a member of the European Union ("E.U.") on January 31, 2020, and the applicable transition period ended on December 31, 2020 (such departure commonly referred to as "Brexit").
+The U.K. is also no longer part of the European Economic Area.